haberdashPI/vscode-master-key/notes.md

   - how about when we don't start with normal mode commands?
   - how about long edits with lots of insert mode commands intersprsed with the edits?
+  - what about multiple cursors?
+  - how do recorded commands interact with the palette?
-  - what about multiple cursors? unit tests: parsing of YAML and JSON(C) unit tests: store/restore named
+  - does the command palette show up / not show up with the proper timing? unit tests: parsing of YAML and JSON(C) unit tests: store/restore named